fofinho666/tug_of_war/README.md

 1. "Everything" is immutable
 2. "Everything" is a function

 Could we make a function to add elements to a list?
-Yes we can:
+Yes, we can:
 ```elixir
 iex> list = [1,2,3]
 [1, 2, 3]